 Overview of DRC Accommodations

-The Disability Resource Center (DRC) is your partner in the educational process for students with disabilities.
-The information provided here was created to assist you in understanding your role and our shared responsibility in working with students with disabilities.
+The Disability Resource Center (DRC) is a resource and partner to instructors when it comes to supporting students with disabilities.
+The information provided on this page has been created to assist instructors in understanding the role they play when it comes to the shared responsibility of supporting students with disabilities.

 Testing Accommodations